Skip to Content

 Multiple levels of security

-Harmony leverages the security within Amazon EC2 provided via the virtual instance OS firewall.
-External API access is only available on the Harmony HTTPS servers.
+Harmony leverages the security within the image provided via the virtual instance OS firewall.
+External API access is available only on the Harmony HTTPS servers.
 All other services are protected behind the firewall.

 The hypervisor

-Each Harmony Virtual EC2 instance is controlled by the Jitterbit Operations team.
-All Harmony instances are hardened and utilize certificate based SSHv2 to access the virtual instance.
+Each Harmony Virtual instance is controlled by the Jitterbit Operations team.
+All Harmony instances are hardened and utilize certificate based SSHv3 to access the virtual instance.
 All key pairs are generated by Jitterbit Operations in order to guarantee that they are unique, and not shared outside Jitterbit Operations.

 Load balancing security

-Amazon Elastic Load Balancing (ELB) is used to manage traffic on a fleet of Amazon EC2 instances.
+Elastic Load Balancing (ELB) is used to manage traffic on a fleet of cloud instances.
 ELB has all the advantages of an on-premises load balancer, plus several security benefits:

-• Takes over the encryption and decryption work from the Amazon EC2 instances and manages it centrally on the load balancer.
+• Takes over the encryption and decryption work from the individual instances and manages it centrally on the load balancer.

 • Provides a single point of contact, and also serves as the first line of defense against attacks on your network.